joshdover/sql-typed/README.md

 This repo is a work in progress.

-TypedSQL is a simple, typesafe SQL DSL implementation in TypeScript that aims to provide a natural SQL interface for TypeScript applications.
-Goals of TypedSQL:
+SQLTyped is a simple, typesafe SQL DSL implementation in TypeScript that aims to provide a natural SQL interface for TypeScript applications.
+Goals of SQLTyped:
-- **No magic.** TypedSQL is not an ORM, you need to know SQL to use TypedSQL.
+- **No magic.** SQLTyped is not an ORM, you need to know SQL to use SQLTyped.
 - **No performance surprises.** The DSL looks like SQL and compiles down to predictable queries.
 - **Full type safety.** The DSL should never allow invalid queries.
-- **As few dependencies as possible.** As of now, TypedSQL only depends on the `pg` module for querying PostgreSQL.
+- **As few dependencies as possible.** As of now, SQLTyped only depends on the `pg` module for querying PostgreSQL.

 ```
 npm install sql-typed